 Not all PAZs may be affected by the emergency or need to evacuate.
 If your PAZ is instructed to evacuate, listen for instructions to report to your assigned Reception Center.
-Reception Centers offer contamination monitoring, decontamination if needed, and other care services.
+Reception Centers offer contamination monitoring, and if recommended, potassium iodide (KI).
 Learn more about potassium iodide on pg.
 12.